neon-coder/neon-coder/README.md

 - 📫 How to reach me reach me at vedanth199321@outlook.com

 -  hobbies-
--  I like to code
+💻  I like to code

 -  What I hate
-- To become noob websites developer
+🌐 To become noob websites developer
-- my bro

 - What I love
-- To get contributions in github
+✔ To get contributions in github
 - 🌐 To make pro websites
 - 😎 To become a pro web developer
 - 🍫🍟chocolates and chips